Synapse Glossary¶

 Contrast with Runtsafe.

-Within Synapse, one of the three primary methods for interacting with data in a Cortex.
-A pivot operation allows navigation of the hypergraph following a lift operation.
+Within Synapse, one of the primary methods for interacting with data in a Cortex.
 A pivot moves from a set of nodes with one or more properties with specified value(s) to a set of nodes with a property having the same value(s).
-Compare with Lift and Filter.
+Compare with Lift, Filter, and Traverse.

 See Storm Reference - Pivoting for additional detail.